 What is Calorease?

-Calorease is a brand new dietary pill that recently hit the market proposing a concept that is relatively different from what we see from other weight loss supplements out there.
+Calorease is a brand new diet pill that recently hit the market proposing a concept that is relatively different from what we see from other weight loss supplements out there.
 It is a product made of a fiber that binds to fat once inside the stomach.
 The manufacturer of this tablet believes that it can help users avoid ingesting fat.

 Fat is certainly seen as the enemy by obese people.
 This fact does not change the reality that many individuals still enjoy food rich in fat.
 The company behind Calorease believes it can save the day with its new tablet by preventing the extra fat from getting absorbed.